meyersj/geotweet/README.md

 src=s3://some.s3.bucket/input                               # bucket with data from `geotweet load` and `geotweet osm` dst=s3://some.s3.bucket/output/<new folder>                 # the new folder should not already exist

-# start job and supress stdout output (will go to s3)
+# start job and supress stdout output (results will go to S3)
 python geotweet/mapreduce/state_county_wordcount.py $src -r emr --output-dir=$dst --no-output
 ```